engie-new-business/technicaldoc/RELAYER.md

 The contract is deployed at this address: [0xa8F87be466D1bDff91E6A8E44Be47bF767432638](https://ropsten.etherscan.io/address/0xa8f87be466d1bdff91e6a8e44be47bf767432638) on ropsten network.

-We will create a node project to genreate create the relay message.
+We will create a node project to generate create the relay message.

 ```bash
 npm init